sipa/writeups/uniform-range-extraction/README.md

 ### The fast range reduction

 In [this post](https://lemire.me/blog/2016/06/27/a-fast-alternative-to-the-modulo-reduction/)
+by Daniel Lemire, a fast method is described to map a *B*-bits hash *x* to a number in range *[0,n)*.
+Such an operation is needed for example to convert the output of a hash function to a hash table index.
-by Daniel Lemire, a fast method is described to extract a single number in range *[0,n)*, given a *B*-bits hash *x*.
-The technique is primarily aimed at low-level languages where the cost of a single modulus in a tight loop may already matter, but for presentation purposes I'm going to use Python here.
+The technique is primarily aimed at low-level languages where the cost of this operation may already matter, but for presentation purposes I'm going to use Python here.

 ```python
 B = 32